lifepillar/vim-mucomplete/Readme.md

 4. dictionary completion, if a dictionary is set for the current buffer;
 5. spelling completion, if `'spell'` is on and `'spelllang'` is set;

-in this order (this is called a *completion chain*).
+in this order.
+This is called a *completion chain* and it is the core concept of MUcomplete operation.
 At the first successful attempt, the pop-up menu shows the results.
 When the pop-up menu is visible, you may cycle back and forth through the completion chain and try different completion methods by pressing `<c-h>` and `<c-j>`, respectively.
-In other words, `<c-h>` and `<c-j>` mean: “cancel the current menu and try completing the text I originally typed in a different way”.
+In other words, `<c-h>` and `<c-j>` mean:
+“cancel the current menu and try completing the text I originally typed in a different way”.
 See below for an example.

+Different completion chains can be defined for each filetype or at the buffer level.
+They can also be scoped by syntax groups.
 MUcomplete is fully customizable.
 See `:help mucomplete.txt` for detailed documentation.

 **Note:** *MUcomplete maps `<tab>` and `<s-tab>` to act as manual completion triggers by default.
 It also changes how `<c-j>` and `<c-h>` work when the